alexbonti/pacman-be/README.md

-# Node.js getting started application
+# Node.js User Onboarding application
-The Getting Started tutorial for Node.js uses this sample application to provide you with a sample workflow for working with any Node.js app
+A Node based module using Mongodb to onboard user's into a very basic application, secured using JWT authorization.

 The Node.js app uses [Hapi Framework](https://hapijs.com)